-The East Causeway is in need of roadway reconstruction and drainage improvements.
+The East Causeway has been reconstructed to improve roadway and drainage conditions.
 The City was awarded a State appropriation in the amount of $1.2M and a water quality grant from the Southwest Water Management District in the amount of $275,250.
 A construction contract was awarded to Keystone Excavators, Inc. in June 2021 in the amount of $2,396,700 for the project.
 The roadway and stormwater portion of the project was completed on June 22, 2022.
 Duke Energy has also completed the undergrounding and the replacement of the median streetlights with new decorative poles.

-Pedestrian improvements will be focused at the intersection of 79th Street.
-Here, curb ramps with detectable warning surfaces will be installed at each corner of the intersection to comply with current accessibility standards.
-The current crosswalk locations will be re-striped and rapid flashing beacons will be installed at the intersection prior to the east bridge.
+Pedestrian improvements have been made at the intersection of 79th Street.
+Here, curb ramps with detectable warning surfaces have been installed at each corner of the intersection to comply with current accessibility standards.
+The current crosswalk locations have been re-striped and rapid flashing beacons will be installed at the intersection prior to the east bridge.
 This eastern pedestrian crossing will also be improved to current standards.

-In effort to beautify the corridor and to assist with nutrient uptake from collected stormwater, Florida-friendly landscaping will be provided within the bioswales.
+In effort to beautify the corridor and to assist with nutrient uptake from collected stormwater, Florida-friendly landscaping has been provided within the bioswales.
 Upon completion of the roadway and drainage improvements, the median will be re-landscaped and the lighting will be changed out to provide decorative poles as seen on the western side of the Causeway.
-The new poles will be energized by an underground feed that eliminates the need for aboveground wires.
-The landscaping plan for the median is currently under development.
-The landscaping plan has been finalized and was approved by the City Commission on March 16, 2021.
-Landscaping details are available here.
+The fences along the East Causeway are privately owned by St. Petersburg residents and are not proposed to be addressed within the scope of this roadway and stormwater improvements project.